ChristofSchwarz/silly/README.md

 # The Ministry of Silly Charts

 It is November again, time to make some real fun with Qlik Sense charts.
+In analogy of what the great Monty Pythons did to walk styles in their Minitry of Silly Walks, basically I do to data visualizations here.

  - 2019 https://www.youtube.com/watch?v=risl1RTplzw
  - 2020